janjusti/dcma/docs/report-exp.md

 #### `PossibleCodons`

 Percentage values dictionary showing the proportion of each codon on `ColNum`.
-Only recognized codons are listed in `PossibleCodons`; gaps and unidentified codons are also considered, but not shown (see `alerts` instead).
+Only recognized codons are listed in `PossibleCodons`; gaps and unidentified codons are also considered into proportion, but not shown (see `alerts` instead).

 #### `PossibleMuts`

-Percentage values dictionary showing mutation scores for each mutation type.
+Percentage values dictionary showing mutation scores for each mutation type, analysing specifically all codons from `PossibleCodons`.

 * `Sil` (Silent)

-Best-case scenario (close to 0): only one different codon between all codons, generating the same amino acid.
+  * Best-case scenario (close to 0): only one different codon between all codons, generating the same amino acid.

-Worst-case scenario (1): all possible codons for the same amino, in equal proportions.
+  * Worst-case scenario (1): all possible codons for the same amino, in equal proportions.

 * `Mis` (Missense)

-Best-case scenario (close to 0): only one different amino acid being generated through a single different codon, between all codons.
+  * Best-case scenario (close to 0): only one different amino acid being generated through a single different codon, between all codons.

-Worst-case scenario (1): all possible amino acids being generated, in equal proportions.
+  * Worst-case scenario (1): all possible amino acids being generated, in equal proportions.

 * `Non` (Nonsense)

-Best-case scenario (close to 0): only one stop codon between all codons.
+  * Best-case scenario (close to 0): only one stop codon between all codons.

-Worst-case scenario (1): half of codons are stop codons.
+  * Worst-case scenario (1): half of codons are stop codons.

 #### `PossiblePols`